alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Eirini-Zormpa/weekly-meetings-emma.md

 - I'd love some feedback on the survey
 - Some of the blockers we've been stuck on

+EK - onboarding documents on Github repo - how is that going?

 EK - survey feedback
 * Q2 - change other academic staff to academic infrastructure roles, just clinical staff is ok I think - they could put something in other if they want. or clinical - doctor versus clinical research staff?
-* Q3 - I suspect that most of them will not understand what we mean by open and repro so they woll probabloy be satisfied - what do you want to get out of this question? is it really needed?
+* Q3 - I suspect that most of them will not understand what we mean by open and repro so they will probably be satisfied - what do you want to get out of this question? is it really needed?
 * Q4 - is good !
 Make fair principles as a separate option to open data and code.
 I think I would have FAIR, open data and code, reproducible research, research data/software management, open access publishing.
 * Section 3 - do you think you need to define the topics more - short definitions so thats people are super clear what each is about?
 * Q12 - do you want to add Git?